Autopsy finds Palestinian American man died of heart attack after being bound and gagged by Israeli soldiers

 But they denied that Assad showed any signs of distress and said he was alive when they left him.
 They testified that he seemed to doze while bound and assumed he was asleep when they cut his wrists free and departed.

 That contradicts accounts given to The Washington Post from two Palestinians who were being held at the same time.
-They said Assad was already laying on the ground and clearly unresponsive when the soldiers left abruptly.
+They said Assad was already lying on the ground and clearly unresponsive when the soldiers left abruptly.

 One of the men, Mraweh Abdulrahman, said he saw one of the soldiers kneel and seem to check on Assad before consulting with the others.
 All the soldiers departed almost immediately, Abdulrahman said.

-Zaher, the physician who was on duty at a clinic two blocks from the construction site, said Assad’s face was already blue when he reached him within minutes of the soldiers’ departure and appeared to have been without oxygen for 15 to 20 minutes.
+Zaher, the physician who was on duty at a clinic two blocks from the construction site, said Assad’s face was already blue when he reached him within minutes of the soldiers’ departure and he appeared to have been without oxygen for 15 to 20 minutes.

 According to the leaked testimony, soldiers never contacted a military medic who was on standby in the same village.